rootstrap/react-redux-base/cypress/README.md

 You can take `fakeUser.js` as a reference on how to define fixtures and how to use them.

-`faker` library is already integrated so it's easier to create fake data.
+`test-data-bot` library is already integrated so it's easier to create fake data.

 -----